LimePoint/opschain/docs/getting_started.md

 - macOS - Docker Desktop Community 3.1.0 and above
 - Linux - the latest Docker release
-- Windows Subsystem for Linux - the latest Docker release (installed in the WSL environment)
+- Windows Subsystem for Linux (WSL) - the latest Docker release (installed in the WSL environment)
+  - _Note: Prior to running the OpsChain Docker containers in WSL, we recommend adjusting the "memory" setting in your [WSL 2 Settings](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#wsl-2-settings).
+The default setting can cause WSL to consume most of the machine's memory when running Docker containers in WSL._

 ### Clone the OpsChain trial repository